Updated March 21, 2023

 The deep neural networks have been pushing the limits of the computers.
 They are not just limited to classification (CNN, RNN) or predictions (Collaborative Filtering) but even generation of data (GAN).
 These data may vary from the beautiful form of Art to controversial Deep fakes, yet they are surpassing humans by a task every day.
 Hence, we should also consider AI ethics and impacts while working hard to build an efficient neural network model.
 Time for a neat infographic about the neural networks.

 This is a guide to the Classification of Neural Network.
-Here we discussed the different types of Basic Neural Networks.
-You can also go through our given articles to learn more-
+Here we discussed the basic concept with different classification of Basic Neural Networks in detail.
+You can also go through our given articles to learn more –